bob1de/hass-apps/docs/getting-started.rst

        sudo apt install python3-venv

 2. Then, create the virtualenv.
-We name it ``ad`` (which stands for AppDaemon) in this example and place it in the user's home directory.
+We do this in a directory named ``ad`` (which stands for AppDaemon) in this example inside the user's home directory.

    ::

+        mkdir ~/ad
-       python3 -m venv ~/ad
+       python3 -m venv ~/ad/venv

 3. Activate the virtualenv.

    ::

        cd ~/ad
-       source bin/activate
+       source venv/bin/activate

 4. Now install some common packages.